How to Use Excel Database Functions DGET, DAVERAGE, & DMAX

 How to Use Excel Database Functions

-1) First things first, make a copy of the original data since it’s always best to keep a version of the source data intact.
+• Make a copy of the original data since it’s always best to keep a version of the source data intact.
 We want to see the name of the player, whose PlayerID is #1077.
-So we can use the DGET function to retrieve this value.
+We can use the DGET function to retrieve this value.

 DGET Excel Function, Tennis Player Database